French language services

 In 2021, the city of Ottawa enacted a Bilingualism Policy which committed that all city services be provided in both English and French.

 For more information about government services in Ontario, visit Ontario.ca.
-Also find information about travel-related services, such as buying a hunting or fishing card, information about provincial parks and camping and other travel activities.
+You will also find information on travel and recreation services, such as buying a hunting or fishing licence, Ontario parks, camping and other travel activities.

 Getting here and around

-All international and domestic airlines and airports in Ontario are bilingual.
+All international and domestic airlines and airports in Ontario provide services in French and English.

 You’ll also find French language services provided by most transportation companies such as: